Robb Wolf on FDA Cholesterol Reversal || Louder With Crowder

 Oh, I know.

-Well, we talked about that with Lear Keith, too, and it's funny, this idea.
+Well, we talked about that with Lear Keith, too.

-And any time you get into that, By the way, the welfare is being given to these giant corporate mega farms, too.
+And anytime you get into that, by the way, the welfare is being given to these giant corporate mega farms, too.

 The government gets involved just like banks.